yerfor/GeneFace/docs/prepare_env/install_guide.md

 # Install other dependencies, including tensorflow-gpu=2.x
 sudo apt-get install libasound2-dev portaudio19-dev # dependency for pyaudio
-pip install -r docs/prepare_env/requirements.txt
+pip install -r docs/prepare_env/requirements.txt conda install ffmpeg # we need to install ffmpeg from anaconda to include the x264 encoder

 # Build customized cuda extensions from torch-ngp
 # NOTE: you need to manually install CUDA with the same version of pytorch (in this case, CUDA v11.3)